 What Is VA Survivors Pension?

 The Department of Veterans Affairs (VA) is responsible for managing and dispensing benefits to eligible veterans of the U.S. military and certain family members.
-Consequently, the VA oversees multiple pension plans, including the Veterans Pension program and VA Survivors Pension program.
+Consequently, the VA oversees multiple pension plans, including the Veterans Pension program and the VA Survivors Pension program.
 Generally, pension benefits are paid in the form of monthly benefits to veterans with limited income.

 VA pension programs are a different type of benefit than disability benefits.
 While both include monthly payments, the requirements differ.
 Disability benefits are available for qualifying veterans with a service-connected injury or illness.
 VA pension plans, however, do not require a service-connected disability.
 As such, the Veterans Pension program is sometimes called the non-service-connected pension plan.